Retr01234/django_employee_dashboard/README.md

 * Can I add new members to the IT Team?
 * Can I change the employees details?
 * Can I remove one or more employees from the List?
+* Product is only for E-Corp IT Admins

 ### User Stories